oftenzhan/OftenDeck/Boot.md

 - `gpu_mem=16`
   Leave only 16MB for GPU memory because I'm not using the GUI.

-- `force_turbo=1`
+~- `force_turbo=1` ~
   Forces the CPU to always run at its maximum speed.
+(I actually turned this one off because it ate away at battery life.)

 ## /boot/cmdline.txt